A Matter of Waste: How Fashion Enter Endorses the Low to No Waste Strategy

 S = Skills

-Fashion Enter students and employees are encouraged to think about each and every form of waste and find ways to reduce and eliminate at every stage.
-As a UK based factory the company ethos centres on keeping production on home soil, minimizing unnecessary global shipping and maintaining a skilled production base for future generations.
+Fashion-Enter students and employees are encouraged to think about each and every form of waste and find ways to reduce and eliminate at every stage.
+As a UK based company the core ethos centres on keeping production on home soil, minimising unnecessary global shipping and maintaining a skilled production base for future generations.